fs-utils-0.1: FileSystem utils

 Constructors

-TildeStateNone OsPath
+TildePrefixStateNone OsPath

-The path contains no tildes.
+The path contained no tilde prefix.

 Instances